 While CCO recruitment has grown from its infancy to become a more mainstream idea, Intelligent People has been ahead of the game.
-Intelligent People is a specialist Chief Customer Officer recruiter whose consultants have been finding exceptional candidates for chief customer officer vacancies since the concept of customer engagement and customer-centric business began.
+Intelligent People is a specialist Chief Customer Officer and a wider Digital Recruitment Agency whose consultants have been finding exceptional candidates for chief customer officer vacancies since the concept of customer engagement and customer-centric business began.
 Intelligent People was familiar with the recruitment needs for the CCO role right at the outset, and our consultants understand the unique forces that have governed the rise in popularity of this role.

 Market acceptance within organisations has changed from resistance to acknowledging a need for such a position, followed by the recent dramatic rise of recruits to fulfil an upward-spiraling number of emerging chief customer officer vacancies.
 Even though the job title may vary from company to company, encompassing alternative terms such as ‘chief client officer’, or ‘chief experience officer’, the role of chief customer officer will include functions that customer support chiefs and CMOs can’t easily provide – someone uniquely responsible for driving customer perspective throughout every action the company takes.